tigoe/hue-control/README.md

 Some hubs will only show the last three bytes.
 For example, the hub above might show just 0B1448.
 With older Hue hubs, the first three bytes will always be `00:17:88`.
 With newer ones, you might also see `EC:B5:FA` instead.

-To look for your hub on your network, make sure you have the first trhee digits of the local network, and that you can access it, then open a command line interface and type:
+To look for your hub on your network, make sure you have the first three digits of the local network, and that you can access it, then open a command line interface and type:

 `$ ping -c 5 xxx.xxx.xxx.255 `